Band Management Guide

 Must be applied at the correct age (species-specific window)

 Split bands have an opening that allows them to be applied to birds of any age.
 They're closed around the leg using pliers or a banding tool.
 Split bands are useful for identifying adult birds that weren't banded as chicks, for color-coding birds by year or breeding group, or for temporary identification during quarantine or treatment.
+They come in aluminum, stainless steel, and plastic varieties, and many breeders keep a supply of colored plastic split bands for quick visual sorting.

 Can be applied at any age